A Clinical Stage Kidney CompanyTargeting Integrins with Allosteric Activators as Therapeutics Learn More

 What We Do

-149 Bio is a startup company developing breakthrough medicines against integrin receptors to treat GI disorders, kidney disease and other diseases with high unmet need.
-We are using our proprietary platform to identify and develop novel therapeutics.
+149 Bio is a private company developing breakthrough medicines against integrin receptors to treat kidney and other diseases with high unmet need.
+We are using our proprietary CellStaple platform to identify and develop novel therapeutics.

 At 149 Bio, our Mission is to discover and develop breakthrough medicines for diseeases with high unmet need.

 149 Bio is a startup company developing breakthrough medicines that target integrin receptors to treat diseases with high unmet need.

 - ~15% of general population suffers from Chronic Kidney Disease (CKD) during their life time.